dockerTools.buildImage

 archive when the configuration is updated.

-Isolate application dependencies in dedicated layers
+Isolate application dependencies in dedicated layers Link to heading

 Suppose we are working on our application codebase.
 We generally update the code of our application but more rarely update its dependencies.
 So, it would be convenient to be able to isolate application dependencies in there own layer, and the application codebase in another layer.
 This would allow us to only rebuild and push the application codebase layer, instead of all layers.